How to Become a Computer and Information Systems Manager

 Most jobs for computer and information systems managers require several years of experience in a related information technology (IT) job.

-A bachelor’s degree in computer or information science plus related work experience is typically required.
+Typically, a bachelor’s degree in computer or information science, plus related work experience, is required.
 Many computer and information systems managers also have a graduate degree.

 Computer and information systems managers typically need a bachelor's degree in computer and information technology or a related field, such as engineering technologies.
 These degrees include courses in computer programming, software development, and mathematics.
 Management information systems (MIS) programs usually include business classes as well as computer-related ones.

 Many organizations require their computer and information systems managers to have a graduate degree as well.
 A Master of Business Administration (MBA) is common and takes 2 years beyond the undergraduate level to complete.
 Many people pursuing an MBA take classes while working, an option that can increase the time required to complete that degree.

 Most jobs for computer and information systems managers require several years of experience in a related information technology (IT) job.
 Lower-level management positions may require only a few years of experience.
 Directors are more likely to need 5 to 10 years of related work experience.
 A chief technology officer (CTO), who oversees the technology plan for a large organization, may need more than 15 years of experience in the IT field before being considered for a job.